ITotalJustice/atmosphere-updater/README.md

 **Reboot (reboot to payload):**

 * Reboots the switch, loading the payload from **/atmosphere/reboot_payload.bi**.
-* This is recommended after install atmosphere.
+* This is recommended after install Atmosphere.
-* Updating atmosphere automatically includes the needed **reboot_payload.bin**.
+* Updating Atmosphere / Hekate automatically includes the needed **reboot_payload.bin**.

 ----